 My resolution this year was to live my most “present” life.
 I aimed to deeply enhance my overall practice as a mindfulness meditation teacher.
 That being said, I set out on the personal mission of assigning a challenge to myself for every month of the year.

 My challenge for this month?
 No checking Facebook or Instagram for 31 days.
-As a current professional Social Media Specialist and Entrepreneur (with a strong online presence), it would be an refreshing four weeks.
+As a current professional Social Media Specialist and Entrepreneur (with a strong online presence), it would be a refreshing four weeks.

-I deleted the apps from my phone on the first of the month.
-I did miss sharing my mindfulness based posts with others during the first week.
+So, I deleted both apps from my phone on the first of the month.
+Honestly, I did miss sharing my mindfulness-based posts with others during the first week.
 I would scroll to the left side of my phone, searching for the apps, and forget they were deleted.
 Oops.

 How will limiting your social media usage enhance your presence daily?